CIA: history and current situation. Central Intelligence Agency (CIA) overview

 Middle East;

 Technical Support Office(Technology Support Divisions).
-Auxiliary services responsible for the technical support of the activities of the National Secret Service.
+Auxiliary services responsible for technical support of the activities of the National Secret Service.

 Scientific and Technical Directorate(Directorate of Science and Technology).
-Established in 1963 Conducts research and development in the field of technical
+Established in 1963.
+Conducts research and development in the field of technical

-The Directorate consists of:
+The Directorate includes:

-Center for Business Strategy and Resources(Business Strategies and Resources Center).
+Center for Business and Resource Strategy(Business Strategies and Resources Center).

-Technology Control Center(Center for Technology Management).
+Technology Management Center(Center for Technology Management).

-Office of Chief Scientific Adviser(Chief Scientist).
+Office of the Chief Scientific Advisor(Chief Scientist).

 Global Access Division(Global Access).